-For some, there is something indefinably tantalising about the confident, tanned, smiling face of the management guru staring out from the book’s cover as you pass it in the bookshop or library; all gleaming teeth and pristine collar, he is frozen in time, with perhaps just a little too much makeup giving him the demeanor of an auto-icon; the photographer has been privileged to catch the man’s only static moment of the day, coming as he has from a business lunch, and going, as he is, to a video-conference with the Chinese clients; and below his clean-shaven, square-but-not-too-square jaw line, three reasons why you, yes YOU, need to buy this book.
-Why you, yes YOU, do not know something that he, only he, does know, something you’ll never ever find it out, unless you buy or borrow this book, even if you lived for a thousand years, or went to the ends of the earth questioning the wisest people in the darkest corners of the most distant continents, or set a quantum super-computer to solve the problem sometime in the next millennium.
+For some, there is something indefinably magnetic about the confident, tanned, smiling face of the management guru staring out from the book’s cover as you pass it in the bookshop or library; all gleaming teeth and pristine collar, he is frozen in time, with perhaps just a little too much makeup giving him the demeanor of an auto-icon; the photographer has been privileged to catch the man’s only static moment of the day, coming as he has from a business lunch, and going to a video-conference with the Chinese clients; and below his clean-shaven, square-but-not-too-square jaw line, three reasons why you, yes you, need to buy this book.
+Why you, yes you, do not know something that he, only he, does know, something you’ll never ever find it out, unless you buy or borrow this book, even if you lived for a thousand years, or went to the ends of the earth questioning the wisest people in the darkest corners of the most distant continents, or set a quantum super-computer to solve the problem sometime in the next millennium.

 You’ve got to buy it – despite the hefty price-tag – and you do.
 You even read some of it.